-Symptoms tend to develop gradually and can include:
+Symptoms tend to develop gradually and they can include:

 - Pain in the hip and groin area.
-Sometimes pain is felt just in the knee or the thigh instead of in the hip - this is called referred pain.
+Sometimes pain is felt in the knee or the thigh.

 - Stiffness and a reduced range of movement of the affected hip.